 Although chemical toilets do their job relatively reliably, in that they stop the decomposition of urine and faeces and thus prevent odour formation to a certain extent, all this happens at a high price, which our environment ultimately pays.
 Because of the chemical substances used, these toilets must not be emptied in nature under any circumstances, but only at specially equipped disposal facilities.
 However, even if the contents of your chemical toilet are disposed of correctly, they still have to be defused” or reconditioned at great expense.
 Chemical toilets may seem practical at first glance, but due to the chemical substances used, they are real sustainability killers and therefore not recommended.

-Maximum sustainability: the functionality of urine-diverting toilets
+Maximum sustainability: the functionality of composting toilets

-Urine-diverting toilets have the great advantage that they do not require any water supply at all, and in some cases even no electricity, which places them high up on the sustainability scale.
+Composting toilets have the great advantage that they do not require any water supply at all, and in some cases even no electricity, which places them high up on the sustainability scale.
 In addition, contrary to some persistent clichés, they reliably prevent the formation of odours and are only dependent on the use of litter, which is added to the waste, or the removal of air.
-Disposing of the contents of a separating toilet is also easy to reconcile with a sustainable lifestyle: urine collected separately can be diluted with water and used as fertiliser or disposed of in a permanent toilet.
+Disposing of the contents of a dry toilet is also easy to reconcile with a sustainable lifestyle: urine collected separately can be diluted with water and used as fertiliser or disposed of in a permanent toilet.
 If you are travelling with a van, of course you don’t have a flower bed with you that would benefit from this fertiliser.
 But the message is clear: urine mixed with water can be used for the good of nature.
 Although the solid waste container requires a collection bag, this does not have to be made of plastic – it is also available in a biodegradable version.
-Thus, the use of a separating toilet allows you to deal with your leftovers in the most sustainable way.
+Thus, the use of a dry toilet allows you to deal with your leftovers in the most sustainable way.

-In direct comparison with other toilet variants for vans and motor homes, separating toilets therefore make a significantly higher contribution to sustainability than chemical toilets.
+In direct comparison with other toilet variants for vans and motor homes, dry toilets therefore make a significantly higher contribution to sustainability than chemical toilets.
 Due to the chemicals used, the latter are also anything but sustainable and a direct burden on nature.

 Sustainability begins with production